patooworld/vsixvhax/Framework-Notes.md

 For **Flixel**, please refer to [this](http://haxeflixel.com/documentation/visual-studio-code/) document. `flixel-tools` supports initializing a `.vscode` workspace for you.

 Feel free to file an issue with details for other frameworks.
+Smoother integration with third-party libraries is planned ([#18](https://github.com/vshaxe/vshaxe/issues/18)).